-The Allied Telesis Enterprise LAN offering is highly compatible with successful IT virtualization, as the Allied Telesis hardware and feature set offering has been developed to deliver similar outcomes.
+Allied Telesis has an Enterprise LAN offering that is highly compatible with successful IT virtualisation, as the Allied Telesis hardware and feature-set offering has been developed to deliver similar outcomes.

-Waste reduction, cost optimization, and maximization of network performance and uptime have been key drivers of Allied Telesis technology development for some time, and are among the defining characteristics of the x-Series switches and the AlliedWare Plus operating system.
+Reduction of wastage, optimization of cost, and maximisation of network performance and uptime have been key drivers of Allied Telesis technology development for some time, and are among the defining characteristics of the new generation x-Series switches and the AlliedWare Plus operating system.

-The flexible and expandable nature of the product line, with its low investment entry point and ability to add building blocks almost seamlessly, fits very well with the aims of IT virtualization.
+The flexible and expandable nature of the product-line, with a low-investment entry point, and the ability to later on add building blocks almost seamlessly, fit very well with the aims of IT virtualisation.

-The delivery of a full enterprise switching feature-set on a series of products with increasing performance and physicalresiliency capabilities enables an enterprise to target its investments at levels that are appropriate to the needs of different parts of its organization.
+The delivery of a full enterprise switching feature-set on a series of products with increasing performance and physicalresiliency capabilities enables an enterprise to target its investments at levels that are appropriate to the needs of different parts of its organisation.

-To fully understand the extent to which the Allied Telesis enterprise switch offering is compatible with IT virtualization, we need to look at some of the specific capabilities of the IT virtualization solutions currently available in the market.
+To fully understand the extent to which the Allied Telesis enterprise switch offering is compatible with IT virtualisation, we need to look at some of the specific capabilities of the IT virtualisation solutions currently available in the market.